upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Added links to more OCR programs
 * Removed launchcode01dl's modded CYOAs from the Resources page
 * Added cyoadip tool
+* Added instructions to the upload section (particularly Neocities) that clarifies that the Viewer should be extracted, and that a program like 7zip or WinRar for Windows is recommended
+* Removed informal language in the Resources page
+* Moved CYOA 101 to the top of the tutorials list
+* Removed mention of some drama in favour of a neutral point of view
+* Removed the CYOA Dropbox from Tools, as it has been deleted
+* Removed r/allsync_mirror as it has been banned
+* Added a disclaimer about AvifCyoaCompressor
 * Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }